Incoming07/push_swap/README.md

   To run visualization add flag -v after numbers in push_swap, best visualization is for 100 numbers, smaller will be too fast, window will be closed automatically after end of sorting algoritm.

+  Progect was done on double linked lists, was realized fast half sort with central element